Differentially Private Synthetic Heavy-tailed Data: Background

 where $\rho_{\tau}(x) = x(\tau - I\{x \le 0\})$ is known as the check loss.

-There is an implicit assumption of monotonicity in quantile regression, which means that, for example, an \nth{85} quantile should not exceed a \nth{90} quantile.
+There is an implicit assumption of monotonicity in quantile regression, which means that, for example, for a fixed $X$ the \nth{85} quantile should not exceed the \nth{90} quantile.
 Crossing quantiles happen when this assumption is violated for at least one pair of estimated quantiles.
-Formally, we say there is a crossing quantile if for some $x_i$, we have:
+In the absence of covariates, it is relatively easy to avoid this problem, but when covariates are involved the problem becomes much more delicate.
+Formally, we say there is a crossing quantile if, for some $\bx_i$, we have:

-Crossing quantiles in regression pose a problem as they can cause the response distribution to be invalid and violate the distribution function characteristic, which assumes a lower quantile to be smaller or equal to a higher quantile \citep{bondell2010noncrossing,liu2011simultaneous}.
+Crossing quantiles in regression pose a problem as they can cause the response distribution to not be a proper probability distribution \citep{bondell2010noncrossing,liu2011simultaneous}.
 This issue can occur if quantile regression is performed for several quantiles individually.
 Proposals to address this include quantiles estimation either in a stepwise manner \citep{liu2009stepwise, muggeo2013estimating} or simultaneously \citep{bondell2010noncrossing, liu2011simultaneous, tokdar2012simultaneous}.
 In the case of linear quantile regression, \citet{koenker1984note} also proposed enforcing quantile curves to be parallel to avoid the crossing quantile phenomenon.
-Taking advantage of this problem together with the fact that neighboring quantiles are likely to be similar, we add constraints to our sampling process to produce multiple quantile regression estimates at a reduced privacy budget.
+In stark contrast to the non-private setting, we demonstrate how to take advantage of this phenomenon for private quantile regression by exploiting the fact that neighboring quantiles are likely to be similar; we add constraints to our sampling process to produce multiple quantile regression estimates at a dramatically reduced privacy budget.